mihirchronicles/themihirchronicles.github.io/src/content/notes/on-design-system.md

 1. **Central team:** The central team has a clear ownership and also accountable for its roadmap.
 A centralized team helps scale the system.
 The decisions made by the team should benefit the entire organization not just itself.
 The central team is not only responsible for building blocks, but also need to maintain what they build.
 This ensures trust and durability for teams to adopt the Design System.
 2. **Maintenance & Standardization:** Design System eliminates code redundancy which then helps save time and money.
 Imagine a developer building a button every time a new product is built.
 Building a component library standardizes the technology stack around the components which allows for maintainable changes or modifications.
 Reusable components then standardizes the user experience (UX) and branding across all products.
 3. **Product focused:** Design system should be treated as a product while treating consuming teams and implementors as clients.
-If clients are not treated well, there won't be any adoption gradually leading to decline of the system.
+If clients are not treated well, there won't be any adoption, gradually leading to decline of the system.
 Design System is a living system serving other products.
 Design System consists of many *features—* UI components, design assets, design tokens and documentation.
 These are tangible outputs from the system which users value.
 Features are mostly driven by designers.
 But, developers consume these features while they do rapid development of applications.
-Following questions must be asked when architecting the system.
+The following questions must be asked when architecting the system.
     - How do we release the new components?
     - How do we architect with little to no disruption?
     - What tools do developers currently use?
     - Which languages are products written in?
 For example, Vue or React.
 4. **Stakeholders:** Design system consist of several stakeholders.
 The system should be built with the mindset of keeping everyone in mind.
 Treat all the stakeholders as part of the system.
 An inclusive system brings transparency and build trust.
-Following are the group of people who keep the design system alive.
+The following are the group of people who keep the design system alive.
     - Developers use and build the system
     - Designers create visual language and components
     - Product managers are customers of the system
     - The leadership team are the buyers of the system
     - Contributors include both designers and developers
 5. **Roadmap**: Since Design System is a product, it should also have a roadmap.
 For us, we had two roadmaps for the year, for the first and second half.
 MDS team operated remotely since its inception so to bring everyone together the team would gather during the on-site meeting in Chicago.
 During this week-long planning meeting, the team conducted several sessions on large themes and objectives.
 The team would have breakout sessions and small group discussions.
 During the end of the planning meeting, the team would share these objectives with key stakeholders and users.
 Sharing these objectives with everyone validated the team's priorities.
 Every design system should have a roadmap because it consists of features and value delivered to users.
-6. **Collaboration**: To welcome collaboration channels are accessible for transparency.
+6. **Collaboration**: To welcome collaboration, communication channels are accessible for transparency.
 There are separate channels for engineering and design.
 Temporary channels are created during beta and alpha testing.
 JIRA board is accessible to everyone.
 The team hosts weekly showcases to share a sprint progress.
 The team would accept pull-requests (PRs) from other developers if the changes made benefited the larger audience.
 This sort of transparency is intentional which leads to adoption and contribution.
 7. **Adoption & contribution:** Once adoption reaches the peak community contribution takes off.
 Process needs to be defined because quality can be sacrificed.
 This can help scale the system but quality can be sacrificed.
 But if the adoption rate is slow, getting contributing back can be challenging.
 To embed contribution and collaboration requires continuous engagement with adopters and implementors.
 But it doesn't just stop at engaging.
 As a central team, prioritizing feedback and implementing the changes is as crucial to maintain trust.
 8. **Library Distribution:** There are a few ways to distribute UI Libraries.
 System can publish using NPM or Yarn with Semantic Versioning (SemVer) by versioning in form of X.Y.Z.
 See below to read more on SemVer.
 System can also publish the assets on CDN.
 At Morningstar, for V3 library, MDS uses monorepo to publish pre-built components.